Brake Repair

 Parts we use

-OEM-equivalent or better.
-We do not put cheap pads on customer cars because they squeal, dust your wheels, and wear out twice as fast.
+OEM and quality aftermarket.
+On brake jobs that usually means Akebono, Wagner, Centric, Bosch, or Brembo pads and rotors depending on the vehicle and what the customer wants (ceramic for low dust on daily drivers, semi-metallic when stopping power matters more than wheel cleanliness).
+We do not put the cheap pads on customer cars because they squeal, dust your wheels, and wear out twice as fast.
 Most of our brake parts are standard-warrantied for 12 months or 12,000 miles.

 Brake Repair questions